ruthmesfun/module-one-final-project-guidelines-nyc-web-102918/README.md

 ## Contributor's Guide
 - Please contribute!
-You can clone the repository and create a branch
+You can fork the repository, create a branch and push the branch up and create a pull request.
+We will review and merge!

 All Rights Reserved to Ruth and Vibhu